-KNS 156 Health Education for the Classroom Teacher (2) ENG 106 Language Acquisition (4) ED 101 Explorations in Teaching: Secondary (4) ED 105 Perspectives on Cultural Diversity and Education (4) ED 130 Special Education for the Classroom Teacher (2) ED 161 Technology for the Classroom Teacher: Secondary (2)
+- ENG 106 Language Acquisition (4) - ED 101 Explorations in Teaching: Secondary (4) - ED 105 Perspectives on Cultural Diversity and Education (4) - ED 130 Special Education for the Classroom Teacher (2) - ED 161 Technology for the Classroom Teacher: Secondary (2)

 In many cases, it is possible to complete requirements for the major and the Westmont Credential Program in four years.
 Such a "fast-track" schedule requires early planning, ideally beginning in the first year.
 Students wishing to complete such a program should refer to more specific advising materials available on the department web-page.